spinnaker/spinnaker.io/content/en/docs/setup/install/faq.md

 First, please read the [custom configuration](/docs/reference/halyard/custom/) documentation.
-With that in mind, if you're configuring any of Spinnaker's [Spring-based](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) services (everything but deck and spinnaker-monitoring), you're best off providing a `-local.yml` profile for the service in mind.
+With that in mind, if you're configuring any of Spinnaker's [Spring-based](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) services (everything but deck), you're best off providing a `-local.yml` profile for the service in mind.
 For example, say you are configuring the Halyard [deployment](/docs/reference/halyard/#deployments) `default`, and the service